Training Required By A Chiropractor

 In addition, several Canadian universities maintain a Chiropractic Research

-Chiropractors are regulated primary care professionals, and they are one of only five classes of health care professionals in Ontario that are able to use the title Doctor, with its accompanying rights and obligations.
+Chiropractors are regulated primary care professionals and one of only five classes of health care professionals in Ontario that can use the title Doctor, with its accompanying rights and obligations.

 Book an appointment with a Chiropractor today!